MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-post-the-year-end-closing-entry.md

 ---
     title: How to Post the Year-End Closing Entry
-    description: After you use the **Close Income Statement** batch job to generate the year-end closing entry or entries, you must open the journal you specified in the batch job, and then review and post the entries.
+    description: After you use the **Close Income Statement** batch job to generate the year-end closing entry or entries, you must review and post the entries.

     documentationcenter: ''
     author: SorenGP